shmorri/docs-casa-prod/3.1.4/source/administration/faq.md

 * Edit the config file of the application `casa.json`.
 Provide the oxd details in under the "oxd_config" section.
 If you are not sure of what to provide for the "client" section, you can remove it entirely
 * Save the file and [restart Casa](faq.md#How-to-restart-the-application)
 * [Check the logs](#check-the-logs) and there should be a successful message regarding oxd registration
-* Login to the application
+* Log in to the application

 ## Miscellanenous